What Is Hydromorphone?

 Effects of Hydromorphone

 No matter how they enter the body, all Opioids travel to the brain and bind to specific receptors.
 They also interact with Opioid receptors in the spinal cord, gastrointestinal tract, and other parts of the body.
 In up to 30 minutes (when taken by mouth in pill form), these interactions reduce the perception of pain and produce sensations of euphoria.
+However, the euphoric sensations generally only occur in non-Opioid tolerant individuals, those who have not been taking the medication for very long, or those who have recently increased their dose.
 Its pain-relieving properties usually last 5 or more hours.

 Other effects of Hydromorphone include: